 - Judging will take place on November 29th.

 - Finalists will be notified by the end of the workday November 30th and must be available for a personal, on-campus interview between the dates of December 4th and 6th.

 - The decision of the judges will be announced by December 7th

 Please direct any questions to Professor Brian Fencl, Chair, Department of Journalism, Communication Studies and Visual Art, West Liberty University, by Emailing to [email protected]

 A WLU four-year scholarship equals approximately $2500 per year for an in-state student or $4000 per year for an out-of-state student.
 The value of a WLU Housing Grant is approximately worth $2600 per year.

 Presentation of the portfolio is very important, consider this just like a personal interview.

 • All works submitted must be clearly labeled with the artist’s name, telephone number and email address.

-• Digital and video work can be submitted on a CD/DVD.
-Digital portfolios should be presented as slide presentations in PowerPoint or Keynote.
+• Digital and video work can be submitted by email or on a CD/DVD.
+Digital portfolios should be presented as PDF slide presentations created in PowerPoint or Keynote.
 Slides should be simple and clean with needed information about the work only.
 Next to each image list artists name, image title, medium and size.

 • Do not include torn or poorly cared for work.